3dgie/AMD-Vi/README.md

 After tonnes of blood, tears and sweat....

 I'm glad to have been working on Qemu AMD IOMMU emulation as part of GSoC and to have achieved most of what was planned, that is, both a working host translation implementation and a working interrupt remapping implementation.
-The code implementing this device is still under review and not yet merged into Qemu[1].
+The code implementing this device is still under review and not yet merged into Qemu.

 ![](http://hotpepper.co.ke/content/images/2016/08/complete.png)